-We'll talk on Thursday about just what I expect you to implement for the project.
-Whatever we decide, you'll work on it together with your partner(s) and document it together; both partners need to participate substantially in the implementation, but the work does not have to be a 50-50 split.
-One of you will submit it electronically as proj by the start of class on the 1st
+We'll talk in lab today about just what I expect you to implement for the project.
+Whatever we decide, you'll work on it together with your partner and document it together; both/all partners need to participate substantially in the implementation, but the work does not have to be a 50-50 split.
+One of you will submit it electronically as proj by the start of class on the 26th (the last day of class).
+Extensions to this are negotiable but only if you speak to me in advance, due to exam timing.